Citation, DOI, disclosures and article data

 CT and MR angiography are most useful in defining the level and the degree of stenosis of arteries supplying the posterior circulation.
-The gold standard is intra-arterial angiography but this is not employed as first line as it is invasive and carries a 1-2% risk of stroke.
-Contrast-enhanced MR angiography (MRA) is more sensitive than CT angiography (CTA) in detection of >50% stenosis, however CTA is similar to MRA in the detection of >70% stenosis 4.
+The gold standard is intra-arterial angiography but this is not employed as first-line as it is invasive and carries a 1-2% risk of stroke.
+Contrast-enhanced MR angiography (MRA) is more sensitive than CT angiography (CTA) in the detection of >50% stenosis, however, CTA is similar to MRA in the detection of >70% stenosis 4.

 Treatment and prognosis